endorlabs/leanappsec/README.md

 Endor Labs’ Partner Code of Conduct supersedes this Code of Conduct when conflicting.

-The LeanAppSec moderation team is Jenn Gile and Kadi McKean.
+The LeanAppSec moderation team is Jenn Gile and Deepika D'Souza.

 ## Enforcement Guidelines
 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct: